theobdt/wavelets_analyser/README.md

     a : approximation
     d : details
     order : (time, y, x)
+* -t, --txt_file : path to txt file with multilevels coefficients.
+If 0 is indicated, will keep the last LF coeffs.
 * -w, --wavelets : wavelet used (default='haar'), full list of wavelets available [here](https://pywavelets.readthedocs.io/en/latest/ref/wavelets.html)
 * -s, --signal : operation used to compress 3D reconstructed frames to 1D array: 'std' (default) or 'mean'
 * -o, --output : output path.
 If specified, the animation is not drawn but is saved to this path.